WorkerFramework/worker-framework/worker-framework/docs/pages/en-us/Architecture.md

 It should be used as a starting point whenever possible.

+#### Worker Error Handling

+The general following rules should be adhered to by all Worker implementations:

+ - For any explicit failures, return a failure result, not an exception
+ - If the input message is not parsable, throw an InvalidTaskException
+ - If the task cannot be accepted right now, throw a TaskRejectedException
+ - If a transient error occurs in processing, throw a TaskRejectedException
+ - If the worker receives an InterruptedException, propagate the InterruptedException
+ - If a catastrophic error occurs in processing, throw TaskFailedException

+ The `WorkerFactory` should identify whether the task message data is parsable and this is the first opportunity to throw an `InvalidTaskException`.
+ Once a Worker is created with a task object, the framework will verify the object's constraints (if there are any), which is the second chance to throw `InvalidTaskException`.
+The constructor of the `Worker` can throw an `InvalidTaskException`.
+Finally a worker's `doWork()` method can thow an `InvalidTaskException`.

+ While `InvalidTaskException` is a non-retryable case, there may be retryable scenarios for instance a brief disconnection from a temporary resources such as a database.
+If you have a health check in your `WorkerFactory` and this is currently failing, you may wish to throw `TaskRejectedException`, which will push the task back onto the queue.
+Once inside a Worker itself, either the code or the libraries used should be able to tolerate some amount of transient failures in connected resources, but if this still cannot be rectified in a reasonable time frame then it is also valid to throw `TaskRejectedException` from inside the Worker, with the understanding that any amount of work done so far will be abandoned.

+ Throwing `TaskFailedException` should be a last resort, for situations that should not occur and are not recoverable.
+Most times, any checked exceptions that are caught and are a valid failure case should log the exception, (not propagate the exception).
+Workers derived from `AbstractWorker<>` should then call `createFailureResult(...)` perhaps using a sensible enumeration status code for your task.

+ You do not need to handle the following, as the framework will handle it:

+ - The input wrapper not being parsable
+ - Connections to the queue dropping

 ### Data Store

 Workers often need to interact with an external data storage.
 Worker Framework supports it by providing the  DataStore interface.
 A worker can use it to retrieve and store binary data identified by name.